Entrepreneurial Lessons From The Movie Pursuit Of Happyness

 “When the going gets tough, the tough get going”

 Heard this phrase before?
 Doesn’t it relate really well to the real struggling life of a budding entrepreneur?
 A journey of starting something new and different is never going to be a cakewalk.
 It is going to be a garden of roses full of thorns.
 So, the first lesson one can learn from Chris Gardner in the movie is to never give up.
 However tough the situation may be, keep trying.
 You never know when you will just hit the right key.

 Have The Courage To Have High Aspirations

-In the movie, Chris Gardner aspires to get the job of a stock broker while he is still struggling as an intern.
+In the movie, Chris Gardner aspires to get the job of a stockbroker while he is still struggling as a salesperson selling bone density scanners.
 Too high aspirations for someone who is struggling at the initial stages itself?
 Well, that’s the lesson to learn.
 It may sound too easy to say than do, but that’s the way it is – don’t be scared to go against the stakes, don’t be scared to take risks and set high aspirations for yourself, your startup and your team.